NguyenHHKiet/devcamper-api/README.md

 # Node.JS API devcamper-api

-> Create a real-world backend for a bootcamp directory app
+> Create a real-world backend for a bootcamp directory app, backend API for DevCampers application to manage bootcamps,courses,reviews,users and authentication

 ## Usage